-The Old Testament Translation is underway.
-We have tentatively scheduled the release for August 2017, and will provide updates as this project progresses.
+The Old Testament Translation is underway for the Interlinear, Literal, and Study Bibles.
+We have tentatively scheduled an online release for April 2018 and a BSB print version in late 2018 or early 2019.
+We will provide updates as this project progresses.

 1. An interlinear Bible to directly follow the Greek and Hebrew texts.